-Simply watching the show is always a basic way to learn some English, but there are other ways that you can get even more out of these dramas.
+Simply watching the show is always a basic way to learn some English, but there are other ways that you can get even more out of these TV shows.
 Here are three ideas to get you started:

 Make a family tree

-One way to learn English from dramas is to make a “family tree” of your show.
+One way to learn English from TV shows, especially dramas, is to make a “family tree” of your show.
 A family tree is a diagram that shows the relationships between people.
-For example, here’s a simple family tree from “The Simpsons.”
+For example, here is a simple family tree from “The Simpsons.”
 If someone is married to another person, you can draw a horizontal line connecting the two characters, with a heart.
 To separate generations, children should appear below their parents.